C Day – Caravan Collection Day! 10th May…

 Today, the early heatwave that had made the papers miraculously exchanged itself for a Severe Weather Warning.
 It was a big day.
 The day we were to collect Caravan Kismet.
 I can’t tell you how delighted we were to have been blessed with such perfect ‘Introduction to Caravanning’ weather!

 The dealer, Webb’s, gave us a 2.5 hour introductory lecture on our new caravan.
 We received detailed advice on putting up and collapsing the folding table and how to remove the microwave plate for travel.
 Well that’s the bit I remember.
-Then they hitched us up and sent us on our way, notepad full and minds reeling with corner steadies, Whale pumps, Alde heaters, Aquarolls, CALOR cylinders, Wastemasters, gas fridges, scary cassette toilets and when to use Elsan blue, pink and green, but not a whole lot about hitching, unhitching and all those funny bits at the front…
+Then they hitched us up and sent us on our way, notepad full and minds reeling with corner steadies, Whale pumps, Alde heaters, Aquarolls, CALOR cylinders, Wastemasters, hitch and wheel locks, gas fridges, scary cassette toilets and when to use Elsan blue, pink and green, but not a whole lot about hitching, unhitching and all those funny bits at the front…

 Our first journey was an epic.
 We travelled approximately 1.5 miles!
 “That’s a nice van!
 Been caravanning long?” was our greeting from one of the wardens, Steve, as we arrived at the Salisbury C&CC Site.
 “Our first day…” we muttered sheepishly.
 Steve grinned warmly.
 “I’ll try and put you on a fairly level pitch, then…” he said, helpfully “Follow me.”